MehmetMHY/cha/README.md

 - **CLI Chat Interface**: Communicate with OpenAI's models via commands `cha`.
 - **Interactive & Non-interactive Modes**: Interact with models via chat interface, command-line arguments, or file input.
 - **Multi-line Input Mode**: Simplifies complex input directly into the CLI.
-- **Text-Editor Input Mode**: Use your system's terminal-based text editor instead of Python's `input()`, allowing easier input of complex and long prompts.
+- **Text-Editor Input Mode**: Use your system's terminal-based text editor for inputting your prompt, allowing easier input of complex and long prompts.
 - **Web and YouTube Scraping**: Extract YouTube video transcripts, web PDFs, and general web content.
 - **Answer Search**: Simple implementation of an Answer-Search engine similar to Perplexity AI's solution.
 - **Estimate Tokens**: Option to estimate the token count for a file, string, or piped content.